Tag Archive: sleep

 Clearing Away The Crud

-Hi Roger, Sometimes when I’m meditating and my mind is running away with itself and I find myself sitting with my mind all over the place.
-But I’ve noticed during these times, though… Continue reading
+Hi Roger, Sometimes when I’m meditating and my mind is running away with itself, I find myself sitting with my mind all over the place.
+But I’ve noticed during these times, just sitting… Continue reading

 Acceptance is the Beginning of Release.